Income tax declaration in France

 Further information may be obtained directly from the local SIP.

-6. Housing and residence taxes in France
+6. Property and residence taxes in France

 Révisions